beckn/missions/Generic-Implementation-Guide/generic_implementation_guide.md

 ]
 ```

-### Use case 5 - Payment collected by a BPP.
+### Payment collected by a BPP.

 In cases where the payment is collected by a BPP, the payment object would have these details.
 - The payment.collected_by field would be set to BPP.
 - payment.param.amount and payment.param.currency would be set to appropriate values.
-- payment.type, payment.status would be set to appropriate value.
+- payment.type(Pre-Order, Pre-Fulfillment, Post-Order, POst-Fulfillment etc), payment.status(Inititated, Completed etc) would be set to appropriate value.
 - The BPP would need to send the payment receivers details in either url or in the payment.params object.

 The payment object inside the on_init callback would look like this.